Saja-Mulhem/cpp-portfolio/README.md

 ## 📜 License

-This repository is open-source and available for educational and personal use.
+This project is licensed under the **MIT License**,
+which allows free use, modification, and distribution of all files.

 # cpp-portfolio
 A  curated portfolio of C++ projects and code examples demonstrating various programming concepts, algorithms, and practical applications.
 Organized for easy navigation and continuous growth.